coldtype/b3denv/README.md

 pip install b3denv
 ```

 This installs a `b3denv` command-line tool.
+(If it doesn't, `b3denv` should still be available as a subprocess of your python interpreter, i.e. you could replace `b3denv` as a command with `py.exe -m b3denv` and get the same results, if you're on Windows and only have a py.exe for instance.)

 To verify `b3denv` is working: